ku-sldg/plih/_simple/3-Failure.md

 if false then true else 59
 {% endhighlight %}

-According to the $IfT$ type rule, this term does not type check.
+This term does not have a static type because its two outcomes have different types.
 The first term is Boolean as required, but the second two terms do not have the same type.
-Thus, the antecedents of $IfT$ are violated.
+Thus, `typeof` throws an error.

-According to the implementation of $interpErr$, this term evaluates to 59.
+According to the implementation of `interpErr`, this term evaluates to 59.
 The condition is `false`, thus the `else` expressin is evaluated.

 What gives?
 Which is correct?